sergelogvinov/hybrid-csi-plugin/ADOPTERS.md

 # Adopters

-This is a list of organizations or projects that have adopted the Proxmox CSI driver.
+This is a list of organizations or projects that have adopted the Hybrid CSI driver.

 ## Adopters (listed alphabetically)